rajput-arun/DataAnalytics/README.md

 - Add detailed project write‑ups
 - Include sample datasets (where allowed)
-- Add Jupyter notebooks for Python workflows
 - Expand Power BI and Excel case studies
 - Add end‑to‑end analytics case projects
+- Add Jupyter notebooks for Python workflows

 ---

-If you’d like, I can refine this README further once you tell me what specific projects or dashboards you want highlighted.
+If you want, I can also help you create:

+- A **GitHub profile README** (appears on your profile homepage)
+- A **project‑specific README** for each folder
+- A **portfolio roadmap** to guide what to add next

+Just tell me how polished you want your GitHub presence to look.